IBM/go-sdk-core/Authentication.md

 - IAMProfileID: (optional) the id of the linked trusted IAM profile to be used when obtaining the IAM access token.

-- URL: (optional) The VPC Instance Metadata Service's base URL.
+- URL: (optional) The base endpoint URL of the VPC Instance Metadata Service.
 The default value of this property is `http://169.254.169.254`, and should not need to be specified in normal situations.

 - Client: (optional) The `http.Client` object used to interact with the VPC Instance Metadata Service.